-The blood or marrow stem cell transplants listed on pages 71-73 must be performed in a facility with a transplant program accredited by the Foundation for the Accreditation of Cellular Therapy (FACT), or in a facility designated as a Blue Distinction Center for Transplants or as a Cancer Research Facility.
-The transplant procedures listed on page 74 must be performed at a FACT-accredited facility.
-See page 19 for more information about these types of facilities.
+Some blood or marrow stem cell transplants listed in Section 5(b) must be performed in a facility with a transplant program accredited by the Foundation for the Accreditation of Cellular Therapy (FACT), or in a facility designated as a Blue Distinction Center for Transplants or as a Cancer Research Facility.
+Other transplant procedures listed in Section 5(b) must be performed at a FACT-accredited facility.
+We described these types of facilities earlier in this section.